Skip to main content

 "In general, one can expect that there will be new threats each day," Evans said.
 "In cybersecurity-related positions, what you guard against in the morning could be different from what you have to learn about and guard against later that same day."

 Nalisha Varnado with the text Nalisha VarnadoSuccess in cybersecurity also requires staying up to date with industry news and trends.
-"Working in cybersecurity means that you have to continuously educate yourself," said Nalisha Varnado '18, a senior cybersecurity analyst who has a bachelor's in information with a concentration in cybersecurity.
-She is currently earning a master's in cybersecurity from SNHU.
+"Working in cybersecurity means that you have to continuously educate yourself," said Nalisha Varnado '18, a cybersecurity professional who has a bachelor's in IT with a concentration in cybersecurity from SNHU.

 "Hackers are always going to try to find ways to avoid being discovered by security professionals and software developers," Varnado said.
 "Hackers find new vulnerabilities often, and it is important to stay up to date with the current exploits that are being discovered in the community."